-What do students say about teaching delivery in aeronautical and aerospace engineering?
+What do students say about teaching delivery in aerospace?

 delivery of teachingaeronautical and aerospace engineering

-Students describe stronger experiences when delivery is structured for different study modes, assessment is transparent, and lab-based learning is integral.
+Aeronautical and aerospace engineering students expect demanding content, but they also expect teaching that joins theory, labs and assessment into one coherent experience.
+When delivery feels fragmented, confidence drops quickly, especially for students working across different study modes.
 In the delivery of teaching theme of the National Student Survey (NSS, the UK-wide survey of final-year undergraduates), 60.2% of comments are positive overall, but tone in Engineering & technology sits lower at +9.5; within aeronautical and aerospace engineering, Assessment methods score −40.5.
-Full-time learners respond more positively to delivery (+27.3) than part-time learners (+7.2), so parity of access, pacing and worked examples matter as much as innovation.
+Full-time learners respond more positively to delivery (+27.3) than part-time learners (+7.2), so parity of access, pacing and worked examples matters as much as innovation.

 Which teaching methods best sustain engagement?